dbursztynowski/5g-taskforce/looptest/README.md

-### This page describes a simple experiment that illustrates monitoring of a network function metric in Open5GS using Prometheus and in-place pod vertical scaling based on the current value of the metric.
+### A simple experiment to illustrate the monitoring of a network function metric in Open5GS using Prometheus and in-place pod vertical scaling based on the metric.

 # Contents